Last reviewed by Robert Prime — March 2026

 Professional Design Software

 - Adobe InDesign: Industry standard for book design.
-Precise control over layout, bleed, and typography.
+Precise control over layout.
 Steep learning curve and £20.99/month subscription.

 - Affinity Publisher: Cheaper alternative (~£55 one-off), powerful features, great for UK authors wanting professional results.